totemo/watson/README.md

     /lb area 3 player playername time 12h coords

-Check individual blocks using a coal ore block.
+Check individual blocks using the LogBlock tool block.
 Watson will draw this query result in 3-D, the same as with a "coords" query.

 Possibly take some screenshots.
 The screenshot filename will include the name of the player whose last edit was selected.
 Depending on the Watson settings, the screenshot may also be placed in a subdirectory of the Minecraft .minecraft/screenshots directory.
 See the section on Screenshot Management for more information.